Travelling on a Eurostar train

 - High speed train

-High-speed Eurostar services have transformed Britain’s relationship with its near neighbours on the continent.
-Speed in air-conditioned comfort on ultra-reliable trains through the Channel Tunnel to Brussels and Paris.
+High-speed Eurostar services transformed Britain’s relationship with its near neighbours when it launched in 1994..
+Eurostar specialises in speedy travel, air-conditioned comfort, easy check-in andultra-reliable trains that travel through the Channel Tunnel to Amsterdam, Brussels and Paris.
 Going on a city break has never been easier.
 Seat reservation is obligatory and included in the price of your ticket.

 Some two dozen trains leave London St Pancras every day bound for France and Belgium.
-Paris and Brussels are the main destinations, but Eurostar also operates year-round services to Lyon, Avignon, Marseille and the EuroDisney resort at Marne la Vallée-Chessy.
+Several services also stop at Ashford International and Ebbsfleet International in Kent.
+UK.
+The most popular route, between London and Paris, runs every day of the week except 25 December.
+In April 2018, Eurostar introduced a service between London, Rotterdam and Amsterdam, with two services a day each way on weekdays and one each day over the weekend. .
+From June 2019, this will move up to three trains per day during the week and two on both Saturday and Sunday.
+If you are travelling from Amsterdam to London, you have to disembark in Brussels for passport control, and then board the Eurostar to finish your journey.
+Eurostar also operates year-round services to Lyon, Avignon, Marseille and the EuroDisney resort at Marne la Vallée-Chessy.
 There are winter weekend services to the snowy Tarentaise region in the French Alps.
 Most Eurostar trains from London to Brussels also stop at Lille Europe, where travellers can easily connect onto the French TGV network.
 Some Brussels-bound services also stop at Calais.

 Featured journeys with this train